-The pthread_cond_destroy() function destroys the given condition variable cond after which it becomes, in effect, uninitialized.
+The pthread\cond\destroy() function destroys the given condition variable cond after which it becomes, in effect, uninitialized.
 A thread can only destroy an initialized condition variable if no threads are currently blocked on it.
-Attempting to destroy a condition variable upon which other threads are currently blocked results in undefined behavior.
+Attempting to destroy a condition variable on which other threads are currently blocked results in undefined behavior.

-10.7.2 Waiting on Conditions
+10.9.2 Waiting on Conditions